Braveheart22/Starbuzz/README.md

 # Starbuzz
 Head First Android Development (2nd edition) project

-Chapter 6 -Put Things in Their PLace
+Chapter 7 -List Views and Adapters

 ### TODO:
 1) Have the food and stores items respond to clicking.